 - Care: Pinch out faded blooms to encourage new flowers.
 Scented geranium can become leggy especially indoors or in too much shade.
 Pinch back growing tips regularly to keep plants compact and bushy.
 If plants get leggy you can prune them back by one-third.

 - Container growing: Scented geraniums are easy to grow in containers.
 Choose a container at least 6 inches deep and wide.
-Plants more than one-year-old may need to be potted up to a larger container.
+Plants more than one-year-old may need to be potted up in a larger container.

 - Winter growing: Grow scented geraniums indoors in winter like you would other herbs.
 Place plants in a bright window or under fluorescent lights.
 Keep the soil just moist but littler fertilizer is needed.